Later life financial planning: everything you need to know

 Bear in mind that a home reversion plan will pay far less for your home than you would receive if you sold it on the open market.
 The minimum age is also higher for a home reversion than it is for a lifetime mortgage.

 Both of these types of equity release have their advantages and disadvantages.
-A financial adviser can tell you which type of scheme is likely to be best value for you, and also help you choose the best provider.
+A financial adviser can tell you which type of scheme is likely to be the best value for you, and also help you choose the best provider.

 Lasting Power of Attorney